“Quiet people have the loudest minds.”- Stephen Hawking

 Legal transcription involves working with legal records to listen and transcribe recorded data including:

 4. Web Developer

-If you are tech savvy and writing code is child’s play for you then being a web developer could be an excellent work from home job.
+If you are tech-savvy and writing code is child’s play for you then web development could be an excellent job for you.

-An introvert’s self-motivation and ability to pay attention to detail will help bring websites to life while building a lucrative career in the field of coding.
+An introvert’s self-motivation and ability to pay attention to detail will help bring websites to life.
+It also builds a lucrative career in the field of coding.
 And everyone loves a good increase in their average salary.

 Check out this detailed breakdown of web developer tasks.

 5. Social Media Manager

 Perhaps you’re surprised an introvert can take on this demanding role given their personality?
 Isn’t that more of an extrovert’s job?

 But did you know social media managers don’t do the actual socializing!